CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 #### SYS.1.8.A11 Safe operation of a storage solution

 The storage system SHOULD be monitored for availability of internal applications, system load, and critical events (see also SYS.1.8.A13 * Monitoring and Management of Storage Solutions *).
 Furthermore, for storage solutions, fixed maintenance windows should be defined in which changes can be made.
 In particular, firmware or operating system updates of storage systems or the network components of a storage solution SHOULD only be performed within such a maintenance window.
-All changes SHOULD also be activated via the change management and coordinated with all involved specialists.
+All changes SHOULD also be activated via the change management and agreed with all involved specialist responsible persons.

 #### SYS.1.8.A12 Administrator Training [Supervisor, IT Leader]